szaghi/FLAP/README.md

 ## <a name="what"></a>What is FLAP?

 Modern Fortran standards (2003+) have introduced support for Command Line Arguments (CLA), thus it is possible to construct nice and effective Command Line Interface (CLI).
 FLAP is a small library designed to simplify the (repetitive) construction of complicated CLI in pure Fortran (standard 2003+).
 FLAP has been inspired by the python module _argparse_ trying to mimic it.
-Once you have defined what arguments are required setting up the CLI through a user-friendly methods, FLAP will parse the CLAs for you.
+Once you have defined the arguments are required by means of a user-friendly method of the CLI, FLAP will parse the CLAs for you.
 It is worthy of note that FLAP, as _argparse_, also automatically generates help and usage messages and issues errors when users give the program invalid arguments.

 ## <a name="main-features"></a>Main features
-+ user-friendly methods for building flexible and effective Command Line Interfaces (CLI);
++ User-friendly methods for building flexible and effective Command Line Interfaces (CLI);
-+ handling optional and non optional Command Line Argument (CLA);
++ support optional and non optional Command Line Argument (CLA);
-+ handling boolean CLA;
++ support boolean CLA;
-+ handling positional CLA;
++ support positional CLA;
-+ handling list of allowable values for defined CLA with automatic consistency check;
++ support list of allowable values for defined CLA with automatic consistency check;
++ support multiple valued (list of values) CLA;
 + automatic generation of help and usage messages;
++ self-consistency-check of CLA definition;
++ consistency-check of whole CLI definition;
-+ errors trapping for invalid CLI usage.
++ errors trapping for invalid CLI usage;
 + ...

 ## <a name="todos"></a>Todos
-+ Support for multiple valued (list of values) CLAs.
 + ...
 + any feature request is welcome!